Oils (and other fluids) for the Gen4 Jimny JB/JC74

 Kingpin bearings

 Pretty well related to the front CVs, the kingpin bearings are what allow the swivel hub to swivel.
-There are no specific instructions for adding grease to them or even what grease one would use, but I would use whatever you are using for the front CVs to add some grease there.
+When installing them you are meant to re-grease them with “Super Grease C”, part number 99000–25030.
 Worn kingpin bearings from insufficient/washed out grease is a pretty common cause of steering wobbles in all manner of solid axle 4wds, and the Jimny is no exception.

 Propeller shafts